abnerpersio/nodejs-challenge/README.md

 The endpoints are configured and documented in a INSOMNIA collection and the `.json` file is available in [this link](https://gist.github.com/abnerpersio/593f50448769778f415038f04b1263a4)

 Download the file, import in insomnia and test the API :)

+<a id="ideas-en"></a>
+## The project ideia

+The project ideas is that any user can share lessons and learnings that he/she thinks is interessant in all subjects (inicially about programming) and earn score points and help another people being happy!

+### The project is open to future features and improvement ideas